ryanrkeller/CMS1-2210_ColesonHarrisonKeller/Homework/homework02/homework02.md

 - C has been in use since the early 70s.

 7. Is a compiler a translator?
 - Yes.
-A compiler translates code to assembly langugage.
+A compiler translates code to assembly language.

 8. Is an assembler a translator?
 - Yes.
 An assembler translates code into machine language.